-- 12.01 The Employer agrees to employ the members of the Local Union in the construction work to which registration certificate no. 9 applies.
+The Employer agrees to employ the Members of the Union in the construction work to which Registration Certificate No. 9 applies.
 That may include the application, preparation, fabrication, assembling, altering, erecting, spraying, pouring, mixing, hanging, adjusting, moulding, repairing, dismantling, reconditioning, testing, and maintaining on the job, the heat and frost insulation of such materials as Magnesia, Asbestos, Cork, Mineral Wool, Infusorial Earth, Mercerized silk, Lax Fibre, Fire Felt, Fiberglass, Urethane, Foamglass, Styrofoam, Polythene, Metal Cladding or other protective coverings used in our craft, or substitutes for those materials, or engage in any labour connected with the handling of vehicles and insulation materials on the job site and including clean-up.
-The above mentioned is to include application on hot and cold surfaces of thermal refrigeration protective coating. - 12.02 The Business Manager and/or Business Agent shall have access to all jobs covered by this Agreement provided the Business Manager and/or Business Agent reports to the Employer representative. - 12.03 The Union may appoint one (1) qualified tradesman as a job steward on each project, or may have two (2); one (1) job steward being an alternate.
-The Union shall advise the Employer, in writing, of the name of each job steward appointed.
+The above mentioned is to include application on hot and cold surfaces of thermal refrigeration protective coating.

+- 12.02 The Business Manager and/or Business Agent shall have access to all jobs covered by this Agreement provided the Business Manager and/or Business Agent reports to the Employer representative. - 12.03 The Union may appoint 1 qualified tradesman as a Job Steward on each project, or may have 2; 1 Job Steward being an alternate.
+The Union shall advise the Employer, in writing, of the name of each Job Steward appointed.

-Wherever practical, the Job Steward shall have completed a comprehensive training program dealing with the "Canadian Model for providing a safe workplace - Alcohol and Drug Guidelines and Work Rule" (as amended from time to time).
+Wherever practical, the Job Steward shall have completed a comprehensive training program dealing with the "Canadian Model for providing a safe workplace - Alcohol and Drug Guidelines and Work Rule" [as amended from time to time].

-A job steward on the project is to be allowed to investigate all complaints and is allowed to act as a spokesman for the employees and is not to be discriminated against by the Employer.
+A Job Steward on the project is to be allowed to investigate all complaints and is allowed to act as a spokesman for the Employees and is not to be discriminated against by the Employer.

-(a) On industrial projects where six (6) or more employees are employed the Employer, where practical, will supply a warm dry place for the employees to change and dry their clothes; store and lock-up employees and Employers tools.
-When the Employer provides change areas, they shall be equipped with exhaust fans.
+12.04 (a) On industrial projects where 6 or more Employees are employed the Employer, where practical, will supply a warm, dry, clean, secure room for the Employees to change and dry their clothes; store and lock-up Employees and Employers tools.
+When the Employer provides change rooms, they shall be equipped with exhaust fans.

 There should be 10 L/s f per square meter of floor space which equals English units as 2.0 cfm per square foot of floor space.
-An example is if the change room is 10 feet wide by 30 feet in length, an exhaust fan of 600 cfm capacity would be required.(10 x 30 x 2 cfm = 600 cfm
+An example is if the change room is 10 feet wide by 30 feet in length, an exhaust fan of 600 cfm capacity would be required. [$10 \times 30 \times 2 \times 60 \times 10^{-2}$]

-- (b) A separate, warm, clean, dry lunch room shall also be provided for the specific purpose of eating lunch and/or having coffee breaks.
+(b) A separate, warm, clean, dry lunch room shall also be provided for the specific purpose of eating lunch and/or having coffee breaks.
 Lunch rooms shall be equipped with exhaust fans.
-Alternate coffee break locations to be designated by the job steward and the Employer representative. - 12.05 There shall be ample time allowed each day for cleanup, such time to be set by the job steward and the Employer's representative.
+Alternate coffee break locations to be designated by the Job Steward and the Employer representative.

+12.05 There shall be ample time allowed each day for cleanup, such time to be set by the Job Steward and the Employer's representative.